Jennifer Nelson

 jnelson18@unl.edu

-Nelson is research faculty in the Department of Psychology, and since her arrival at UNL in 2009, she has been a co-investigator in a National Institutes of Health funded laboratory studying children’s cognitive development and health outcomes.
-Specifically, her research has focused on the development of executive control in longitudinal samples from early childhood through adolescence, and implications of executive control abilities for mental and physical health.
+A member of the UNL faculty since 2011, Nelson is research faculty in the Department of Psychology and has served as co-investigator on several National Institutes of Health-funded projects studying children’s cognitive development and health outcomes.
+Her research focuses on executive control development from early childhood through adolescence and its implications for mental and physical health.

-Nelson received her undergraduate degree in psychology from UCLA, her Ph.D. in clinical child psychology from the University of Kansas, and completed a predoctoral clinical internship at Lucile Packard Children’s Hospital Stanford and the Children’s Health Council.
+Nelson earned a bachelor’s degree in psychology from UCLA and a doctorate in clinical child psychology from the University of Kansas.
+She completed a predoctoral clinical internship at Lucile Packard Children’s Hospital Stanford and the Children’s Health Council.